splunk/observability-content-contrib/integration-examples/splunk-otel-databricks/Splunk OpenTelemetry Collector Install.md

 | `SPLUNK_ACCESS_TOKEN` | Azure | https://learn.microsoft.com/en-us/azure/databricks/security/secrets/ |
 | `SPLUNK_ACCESS_TOKEN` | GCP | https://docs.gcp.databricks.com/security/secrets/secrets.html |

  In addition to the secret being stored default environment variables for the installation scripts to use need to be set.
+These can be set in the environment variable section of the databricks console or on the command line manually.
+(E.G. `export splunkObservability.accessToken="This_is_my_api_token"`)

 | Environment Variables |  |
 | ----------- | ----------- |